ummaromanasama/WikipediaWordCloudGenerator/README.md

 # Wikipedia_Masked_Word_Cloud

+Summary: A word cloud is an image composed of words regarding the particular subject.
+The words compromised in a word cloud vary in size and thickness corresponding to the quantity of the word appearing.
+In practice, the more times a specific word appears the larger and bolder the text will appear in the word cloud.
+With this feature in mind, word clouds are used to present text data to demonstrate the word frequencies in a visual manner.

-Summary: The Wikipedia Word Cloud Generator promts the user to type in somthing they would like to lookup utilizing the Wikipedia library.
-With the search input, the program pulls up the corresponding Wikipedia page and generates a word cloud in color using the WordCloud library.
-The word cloud then opens up in a pop-up using matplotlib.
-You can also add a mask to your word cloud to give it a bit more personality.
+The components of the Wikipedia Masked Word Cloud consists of utilizing the Wikipedia API to retrieve text data for the word cloud to look at, implementing a mask over the word cloud to give it a shape, and translating the color of an image to the word cloud to give it more personality.

 Here are some word clouds I generated: